What is Bandha Yoga?

 The Three Bandhas

-The Great Lock (Mahabandha)
+The Great Lock (Maha Bandha)

 Common Poses

-• Mountain Pose (Tadasana): Mula Bandha
+• Mountain Pose (Tadasana): Engages Mula Bandha

-• Plank Pose (Phalakasana): Uddiyana Bandha
+• Plank Pose (Phalakasana): Engages Uddiyana Bandha

-• Staff Pose (Dandasana): Jalandhara Bandha.
+• Staff Pose (Dandasana): Used for Maha Bandha

 Pranayama Techniques with Bandhas

-• Kapalabhati (Skull Shining Breath): Uddiyana Bandha
+• Kapalabhati (Skull Shining Breath): Utilizes Uddiyana Bandha

 Meditation with Bandhas